ClecioJung/Promessa/README.md

 # promises

-A simple implementation of Promisses in JavaScript
+A simple implementation of Promises in JavaScript